Pixelators4014/Pixelators4014.github.io/content/blog/2024_5_25_orin_coprocessor/index.md

 We disabled this because of time constraints, but it was implemented.

-Also, we could have moved away from ROS 2 to normal C++ packages, as ROS 2 affects performance due to it's concurrency model.
+Also, we could have moved away from ROS 2 to normal C++ packages, as ROS 2 affects performance due to its concurrency model.

 ### Should you use an Orin Nano?